Pluteus cervinus Fawn Pluteus Shipley Country Park,

 small groups on dead and rotting branches and twigs of broad-leaved

 trees.
-Late Summer and Autumm, common, inedible
+Late Summer and Autumm, common

 Attenborough Nature Reserve, Nottinghamshire (December 2008)